 I love books, and working with words is my passion.
-When I was little I saved up all of my birthday and Christmas money just so I could buy a typewriter and write stories.
-My mother used to tell me that the house could burn down around me and I wouldn’t notice because I’d be too busy reading.
+When I was little I saved up all of my birthday and Christmas money so I could buy a typewriter and write stories.

 This love of story has continued to stay with me throughout my life.
 I went from a Master’s degree in English language and literature to a career focused on communications.
 I’ve been a technical writer, a client relations specialist, a communications trainer, a marketing strategist, and a plain language advocate in a multinational corporation, where I’ve worked with people around the world.
 In all of these roles, my goal has been the same: to help people communicate clearly with each other and share their stories.

 I have a deep love for fiction, especially speculative fiction, so in addition to my various business-focused roles I have worked with several independent authors as a freelance fiction editor to help them bring their stories to life.
 I’m a member of Editors Canada and I’ve been a speaker at multiple Editors Canada conferences.

 These days, I’m primarily focused on my writing.
 My first novel, Fortune’s Shadow, is a contemporary fantasy which is available at the following retailers.

 Thanks for visiting me.
 And for those of you who are writers, I wish you all the best with your wordsmithing!

 I will hire you because your smile. :-).
 I am so happy for you.
 That is a great idea.
 I am not a writer, but if one day I do it, I will contact you.
 No doubt.
 Katia

 Thanks, Katia!
 I would love to read your stories someday. 🙂